eclipsesource/tabris-js-docs/docs/2.0/api/device.md

 Type: *string*, supported values: `Android`, `iOS`, `windows`

 The name of the platform.
-Currently either `"Android"` or `"iOS"`.
+Currently either `"Android"`, `"iOS"`, or `"windows"`.
 This property is also available globally as `device.platform`.

 ### scaleFactor